-1. Nature of Operations and Summary of Significant Accounting Policies

-(a) Nature and Purpose of the Organization
+1. Nature of Operations and Summary of Significant Accounting Policies a) Nature and Purpose of the Organization b) Basis of Accounting

 BCNET's ("the Corporation") mission is to deliver exceptional value to our members by leveraging our advanced network, fostering collaboration, and building on our expertise.